 Getting Around

-You might start your exploration in Baidam, located on the eastern banks of Phewa lake, mostly known as lakeside.
-There are apparently numerous strips of hotels, guesthouses, restaurants, and souvenir shops on this road.
+You might start your exploration in Baidam, located on the eastern banks of Phewa Lake, mostly known as lakeside.
+There are numerous stripes of hotels, guesthouses, restaurants, and souvenir shops on this road.

 You can wander around this road visiting restaurants, cafes, and bars or taking a rest booking a room in a hotel or a hostel if you are not planning to camp.
 Live music and music festivals are popular around.
 Merchants offer handmade items like Jewels and trinkets as souvenirs of the area.